 Add the molasses and vanilla to the butter and sugar.
 Mix for 1 to 2 minutes, until it is smooth and creamy.

-Add the wet ingredients into the bowl of dry ingredients.
-Mix by hand with a spoon just until you don't see any dry flour, after about 1 minute.The dough will be pretty dry at first.
-Just keep mixing gently until the dough is evenly mixed.
+Add the dry ingredients into the bowl of wet ingredients.
+Mix by hand with a spoon just until you don't see any dry flour, after about 1 minute.
+(The dough will be pretty dry at first.
+Just keep mixing gently until the dough is evenly combined.)

 Roll the cookie dough into 12 even balls, each about 1 to 1.5 inches in diameter.

 Place the remaining ¼ cup granulated sugar in a small bowl.
-Roll each ball of cookie dough in the granulated sugar to coat it.
+Roll each ball of cookie dough in the sugar to coat it.
 Place the coated cookie dough balls evenly space out on the prepared baking sheet.

-Bake for 10 to 12 minutes until the cookies have begun to crack on top.Allow the cookies to cool for at least 10 minutes.
+Bake for 10 to 12 minutes until the cookies have begun to crack on top.
+Allow the cookies to cool for at least 10 minutes.
 They'll be really soft right out of the oven, but they'll firm up as they cool.

 Notes

-Use unsulphured molasses to avoid a weird chemical taste from sulphured molasses.
+Molasses: Use unsulphured molasses to avoid a weird chemical taste from sulphured molasses.
+Both light and dark molasses work great in this recipe, but avoid blackstrap molasses, since that makes these cookies taste bitter.